roryl/lucee-book/centos_generic.md

 The following commands will setup a basic Lucee installation on a CentOS 6 server with Lucee, Apache and MySQL

 Install Apache
-> sudo yum -y install httpd
+> yum -y install httpd

 Install MySQL
 >yum -y install mysql-server